+What language do Brazilians speak?
 The main language spoken in Brazil is Portuguese.
-Indeed, almost all of the translation services that we provide for customers in Brazil, or customers doing business with Brazil, include Portuguese in the language pairing.
+Indeed, almost all of the translation services that we provide for customers in Brazil, or customers doing business with Brazil, include Portuguese in the language pairing among many other languages.
 However, a linguistic tour of Brazil is about far, far more than Portuguese alone, which is precisely why we’ve devoted this article to exploring language in Brazil.

 What do Brazilians speak when they’re not speaking Portuguese?
-Perhaps surprisingly (at least to those unfamiliar with Brazilian history), German is the second most spoken language in Brazil, while Italian comes in in third position.
+Perhaps surprisingly (at least to those unfamiliar with Brazilian history), German is the second most spoken language in Brazil, while Italian comes in the third position.
 We’ll explore the reasons behind this in detail below.
-Read on to discover more about how many languages are spoken in Brazil!
+Read on to discover more about the Brazilian language and how many languages are spoken in Brazil!

 The primary language in Brazil is Portuguese, which is spoken by 98% of the people in Brazil.
 It is the language of government, of education, of the arts and of almost every element of daily life.

 Portuguese arrived in Brazil in 1500, when the first Portuguese colonialists/conquerors/invaders (views on such matters are evolving rapidly) arrived in the country.
 With each boatful of new arrivals, the language’s grip deepened, to the point that modern-day Brazil is home to around 205 million Portuguese speakers.